 Connections include two HDMIs and optical digital audio.
 Naturally, there’s Wi-Fi and Bluetooth too.

 The SC-HTB900 uses a front-facing left, centre, right driver array, with a pair of woofers and dome tweeter for the left/right stereo channels, plus matching twin woofers to handle the centre channel.
-The wireless subwoofer sits on a molded plastic base, so it’ll sound equally good on carpet as a wooden floor.
+The wireless subwoofer sits on a moulded plastic base, so it’ll sound equally good on carpet as a wooden floor.

 Measuring just over a metre wide, the SC-HTB900 bar is best partnered with TVs 55-inches and larger.

 Unusually for a Dolby Atmos bar, there are no up-firing speakers built-in.
 Instead, a 3D Surround effect creates an illusion of height.
 However, what really impressed us was the width of the Panasonic’s soundstage and the musicality of its presentation.